BIAPT/awareness-perturbation-complexity-index/milestones/Final_Pipeline_2021/README.md

 - ![Alt text](results/test_summary.png?raw=true "Title")![WSAS19_summary](C:\Users\User\Documents\GitHub\ARI\milestones\Final_Pipeline_2021\results\reduced_wd_best_hemisphere\WSAS19_summary.png)

-- It will also save `ARI.txt` which contains the ARI (dPLI-R and Hub-R) for all participants as well as a graphic representation of recovered and non-recovered patients ARI:
+- It will also save `ARI.txt`, which contains the ARI (dPLI-R and Hub-R, labeled dPLI-DRI and Hub-DRI in the below figure) for all participants as well as a graphic representation of recovered and non-recovered patients ARI:

   (red: recovered, blue: non-recovered)